 id : when used with hasPrimaryDepiction, the partner defined ID of the primary image depicting this object should be used and it should represent the largest image available that constitutes a “general” and full view of the cultural object in a natural way, e.g. visible light; if multiple primary depictions are provided, only the first one will be automatically imported as the dossier image within ConservationSpace

 classification : type of image – used to map to partner ontology, e.g. “image”, “photography”, “scientific_image”, etc.

+fingerprint : a partner computed value supplied for change detection

 }, …

 An unabridged cultural object record for a partner would include all properties for the particular classification of the object and, for the NGA, a fully formatted JSON response might look like this: